 If you are a Christian, write fiction for children and/or young adults, and are committed to improving your craft, you can now subscribe to become a member of Write for a Reason for a small monthly cost! 🙂

-The material includes teaching, examples and practice exercises, laced with plenty of encouragement, to help you on your writing journey.
+The material includes thoughts on the topic, examples and writing exercises, laced with plenty of encouragement, to help you on your writing journey!

 Recent subjects have included:

 NO RISK – try before you buy – get the first month COMPLETELY FREE.
 If you don’t think the programme is for you after trying it out, no worries, just cancel your subscription and you will pay nothing.